Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 But I’m sure this requires a lot of paperwork, right?

-No, no paperwork is required.
+No paperwork is required.

 The self-attesting option was also discussed at the same VRBPAC meeting.